CSFrequency/react-firebase-hooks/README.md

 npm install --save react-firebase-hooks
 ```

-This assumes that you’re using [npm](https://npmjs.com) package manager with a module bundler like [Webpack](https://webpack.js.org/) or [Browserify](http://browserify.org/) to consume [CommonJS](http://webpack.github.io/docs/commonjs.html) modules.
+This assumes that you’re using the [npm](https://npmjs.com) package manager with a module bundler like [Webpack](https://webpack.js.org/) or [Browserify](http://browserify.org/) to consume [CommonJS](http://webpack.github.io/docs/commonjs.html) modules.

 ## React Native

 React Hooks are not currently supported in React Native.
-As soon as they are, support will be added for React Native with either the Firebase JS SDK or React Native Firebase.
+As soon as they are, support will be added for use with both the Firebase JS SDK and React Native Firebase.

 ## Documentation

 ### Auth

-#### useCurrentUser returns CurrentUser

-**Returns:**
+React Firebase Hooks provides a convenience listeners for Firebase Auth's current user.
+The hook wraps around the `firebase.auth().onAuthStateChange()` method to ensure that it is always up to date.

+`useCurrentUser returns CurrentUser`

+Returns:
 `CurrentUser` containing:
 - `initialising`: If the listener is still waiting for the user to be loaded
 - `user`: The `firebase.User`, or `null`, if no user is logged in

-**Example**
+Example:

 ```js
 import { useCurrentUser } from 'react-firebase-hooks';